-Subtract the previous reading from the new reading and you will know how many hundreds of gallons of water you have used.
+Just subtract the previous reading from the new reading, and you will know how many kilowatt-hours you have used.